 I must have been ten or eleven years old when I first ran across the peculiar envelope that bore my grandmother’s shaky handwriting: “not to be opened until my death.”
 Tucked in her top dresser drawer amidst other valuables, its striking phrase burned into my memory at a young age.
 I don’t know exactly when, and I don’t know how often, but I know I visited the envelope numerous times, pondering what could be inside.
 What could be so important (or tragic) that it must be kept secret in this way?

+But most of all, there is that envelope.
 I have never been able to shake the hold that piece of paper had over me.
 More than just a letter—I was haunted by what it represented.
-Loaded with latent meaning, yet withholding its story, the letter is my experience of growing up in Minnesota.
-My family roots go deep into the folklore of the rural Northwoods and retain their hold, despite time and distance.
-It's a place where my grandfather was a lumberjack, and a place where cars go to die; it's where kids have playtime adventures, and where secrets go to be buried.
-It is a merger of myth and memory that grows more complex as time passes.
+Loaded with latent meaning, yet withholding its story, that envelope is my experience of growing up in Minnesota.
+Northwoods Journals is largely about bearing the weight of secrets, living with the tension of things unknown, and searching for a different way forward.